bitrise-io/devcenter/_articles/reviews/getting-started-with-ios-apps.md

 To install and test the app on other physical devices, you will need to create and export an .ipa file.
 This requires setting up code signing.
 In the example, we'll be exporting an .ipa with the `development` export method: you cannot upload such an app to Testflight but you can test it, for example, on the devices of your internal testers.

-{% include message_box.html type="important" title="Automatic provisioning" content=" The example procedure described here uses manual provisioning, with the `Certificate and profile installer` Step.
+{% include message_box.html type="note" title="Automatic provisioning" content=" The example procedure described here uses manual provisioning, with the `Certificate and profile installer` Step.
 However, Bitrise also supports [automatic provisioning](/code-signing/ios-code-signing/ios-auto-provisioning/) but it is not in the scope of this guide.
 "%}

 You will need: